-- ii.
-Compensation level for executive officers - (i) Thoughts on compensation amount - 1.
-We assign weights to performance-linked monetary compensation and stock compensation and looks to raise the weights based on its philosophy of compensation, which is to set a compensation level considering the stage of development to become a global med-tech company (a hybrid mix of "Global labor market" and "Home"), with consideration given to the compensation amount of officers of other global med-tech companies. - 2.
-By considering the situation of labor market of executive officers' home countries and competitiveness in the market, and the roles and responsibilities, we set target level in the market, and determine compensation after holistic comparisons of base salary, TCC (Total Cash Compensation) and TDC (Total Direct Compensation).
-The compensation level of labor market of each country is confirmed through use of objective compensation survey data from external specialized organizations. - 3.
-The appropriateness of the compensation amount for executive officers is monitored by the pay ratio (the ratio of CEO's compensation to the median salary of employees resident in Japan).
-We are also working to ensure the consistency in terms of executive officer compensation and employee compensation structures, including providing of stock compensation to some employees (including non-residents in Japan). - iii.
-Compensation composition of executive officers - (i) Compensation for executive officers is a combination of base salary (BS), which is a fixed compensation, short-term incentive compensation (STI), which is performance-linked monetary compensation, and long-term incentive compensation (LTI), which is non-monetary compensation. - (ii) For executive officers who are not from Japan, fringe benefits, severance payments, etc., are set individually at the general level of fringe benefits and severance payments in their place of origin. - (iii) Focusing on achieving our corporate strategy to enhance medium- to long-term corporate value and shareholder value and considering the compensation amounts of global med-tech companies, the ratio of performance-linked compensation (performance-linked monetary compensation and performance-based stock compensation (PSU: Performance Share Unit)), particularly long-term incentive compensation (LTI), was raised and we set the composition as follows:
+- a.
+Compensation level for Executive Officers - · Thoughts on compensation amount - 1.
+We assign weights to performance-linked monetary compensation and stock compensation and adjust these weights based on our compensation philosophy, which takes into account Olympus' stage of development to become a global med-tech company (a hybrid mix of "Global labor market" and "Home"), with consideration given to the compensation amount of officers of other global med-tech companies. - 2.
+By considering the situation of labor market of Executive Officers' home countries and competitiveness in the market, and the roles and responsibilities, we set target level in the market, and determine compensation after holistic comparisons of base salary, TCC (Total Cash Compensation) and TDC (Total Direct Compensation).
+The compensation level of labor market of each country is confirmed through use of objective compensation survey data from third-party vendors.
+Note:

+The appropriateness of the compensation amount for Executive Officers is monitored by the pay ratio (the ratio of CEO's compensation to the median salary of employees' resident in Japan).
+We are also working to ensure the consistency in terms of Executive Officer compensation and employee compensation systems, including providing of stock compensation to some employees (including non-residents in Japan).

+- b.
+Compensation composition of Executive Officers - · Compensation for Executive Officers is a combination of base salary (BS), which is a fixed compensation, short-term incentive compensation (STI), which is performance-linked monetary compensation, and long-term incentive compensation (LTI), which is non-monetary compensation. - For Executive Officers who are not from Japan, fringe benefits, severance payments, etc., are set individually at the general level of fringe benefits and severance payments in their home country. - Focusing on achieving our corporate strategy to enhance medium- to long-term corporate value and shareholder value and considering the compensation amounts of other global med-tech companies, the ratio was set as follows: